Functional inequalities and random walks on increasing subsets of the hypercube: Introduction

-\begin{ques}[Question 1.1 in~\cite{DM2014}] Suppose that there exists a constant $c > 0$ such that a monotone subset $A\subseteq\{0,1\}^n$ has measure $\mu(A)\ge c$.
-Consider the censored random walk on $A$ defined above.
-Is it true that $t_{{\rm mix}}(\varepsilon)\le O_{\varepsilon,c}(n\log n)$? \end{ques} When the density $\mu(A)$ is constant, Ding and Mossel established a mixing time bound of $O(n^3)$.
-Very recently, Fei and Pinto Jr.~\cite{fei2025spectralexpansionmonotonesubsets} show an improved mixing time bound of $O(n^2)$ for constant-density monotone sets via establishing the following Poincar\'e inequality on the non-product space. \begin{theorem}[~\cite{fei2025spectralexpansionmonotonesubsets} Theorem 1.6] Let $A\subseteq \{0,1\}^n$ be a non-empty monotone set.
-We have for all $f:A\to \mathbb{R}$,
+When the density $\mu(A)$ is constant, Ding and Mossel established a mixing time bound of $O(n^3)$.
+Very recently, Fei and Ferreira Pinto Jr~\cite{fei2025spectral} make a breakthrough on this topic by showing an improved mixing time bound of $O(n^2)$ for constant-density increasing sets.
+Their result is obtained via establishing the following Poincar\'e inequality on the non-product space. \begin{theorem}[{\cite[Theorem 1.6]{fei2025spectral}}] Let $A\subseteq \{0,1\}^n$ be a non-empty increasing set.
+It holds that for all $f:A\to \mathbb{R}$,

-Here ${\rm Var}_A[f]$ stands for the variance of $f(x)$ where $x$ is a uniformly random element of $A$ and $\mathcal{E}_A(f)$ is called ``restricted'' Dirichlet form of a function on $A$ defined as follows
+Here ${\rm Var}_A[f]$ stands for the variance of $f(x)$ where $x$ is a uniformly random element of $A$, and $\mathcal{E}_A(f)$ is called ``restricted'' Dirichlet form of a function on $A$ defined as follows

-where the expectation is taken with respect to the uniform probability measure on the monotone subset $A\subseteq \{0,1\}^n$ and $x^{\oplus i}$ is obtained from $x$ by flipping the $i$th coordinate. \end{theorem} Note that when $A=Q_n$, the above result recovers the classical Poincar\'e inequality on the hypercube.
+where the expectation is taken with respect to the uniform probability measure on the increasing subset $A\subseteq \{0,1\}^n$ and $x^{\oplus i}$ is obtained from $x$ by flipping the $i$th coordinate. \end{theorem}

+Note that when $A=Q^n$, the above result recovers the classical Poincar\'e inequality on the hypercube.
 Their proof relies heavily on the connections between the directed heat flow and the directed Poincar\'e inequality.
-In this note, we provide a simple inductive proof of their Poincar\'e inequality, though yielding a slightly worse constant (theirs being 1 versus ours at 2).
-Nevertheless, we still obtain an $O(n^2)$ mixing time bound for monotone sets $A$ of constant density via standard Markov chain theory (Theorem 12.4 in~\cite{LP2017}).
-Specifically, we will prove the following theorem, a weaker version of Theorem~\ref{thm:main F25}. \begin{theorem} Let $A\subseteq \{0,1\}^n$ be a non-empty monotone set.
+In this paper, we provide a simple inductive proof of their Poincar\'e inequality, though yielding a slightly worse constant (theirs being 1 versus ours at 2).
+Specifically, we use the induction method to prove the following theorem, a weaker version of~\cref{thm:main F25}. \begin{theorem} Let $A\subseteq \{0,1\}^n$ be a non-empty increasing set.
 We have for all $f:A\to \mathbb{R}$,

 \end{theorem}